Skip to content

 Ann Vander Stoep, PhD

-Dr. Vander Stoep, a child psychiatric epidemiologist, is co-director and principal investigator in the Developmental Pathways Research Program.
-The centerpiece of DPRP is a longitudinal epidemiological study of depression and co-occurring disruptive behavior problems in 520 young people.
-She teaches Psychiatric Epidemiology and Quantitative Research Methods in the School of Public Health.
-Dr. Vander Stoep collaborates with clinician/faculty members to develop, implement and evaluate innovative school and community-based child mental health programs.
-Current global mental health projects include supporting research capacity-building and developing positive parenting programs in East Africa.
+Dr. Vander Stoep, a child psychiatric epidemiologist, was co-director and principal investigator in the Developmental Pathways Research Program.
+The centerpiece of DPRP is a longitudinal epidemiological study of depression and co-occurring disruptive behavior problems in 520 students in Seattle Public Middle Schools who have been followed for over 20 years.
+She contributes as an instructor in the Psychiatric Epidemiology course in the School of Public Health.
+Dr. Vander Stoep collaborated with clinician/faculty members to develop, implement and evaluate innovative school and community-based child mental health programs.
+Her global mental health projects included teaching research methods to support research capacity building at the University of Windhoek and University of Nairobi.
+She and UW colleagues collaborated with colleagues from Northern Malawi and Seattle’s Ethiopian Community to develop and implement a positive parenting program.

 Richard C. Veith, MD